Enveloppe/obsidian-enveloppe/README.md

 #### Internal links

 This option will convert the internal links (including image links!) of the shared file to match the relative file in your repo.
-Only **existant** and **shared** filepath will be converted.
+Only **existant** and **shared** file will be converted.
 > [!example]
 > Cited file : `docs/XX/YY/my_file.md`
 > File to convert : `docs/XX/ZZ/new_file.md`